Voyant-Photonics/voyant-sdk/README.md

 ## Instructions

-Provided below is a minimal set of instructions designed to simplify the installation process and get the repository up and running on your system quicky.
+Provided below is a minimal set of instructions designed to simplify the installation process and get the repository up and running on your system quickly.
 If needed, additional installation and usage instruction is available at:
 [voyant-photonics.github.io](https://voyant-photonics.github.io/).

 ### Clone This Repository